garrandall/popular-music-data/tracks/monster-fred-schneider.md

 When they see its giant claws and it razor sharp beak

 Gosh would you look at that thing
-And i thought dinosaurs were extinct
+And I thought dinosaurs were extinct

-Aaaaah!
+Ah!